"Helping Parents Understand Anxiety and Respond in Ways that Help Their Child Feel Safe, Steady, and Supported"

 Take a look here at the work with me page...

-Who would benefit from parent coaching?
+Who would benefit from parent psychotherapy?

 Children don’t arrive with a manual!
 And they’re all different.